axfreeman/capitalism-9.0/readme.md

 An early (1991, see below)  simulation  proved that an economy governed by the simple rules above 'works' in the sense that it does not simply collapse, but runs for some considerable time, albeit with fluctuations - just like a real economy - and with longterm trends that undermine it - just like a real economy.

 The simulation allows us to test the *reaction rules* that make this possible.
 It also, in principle, allows a community of game-players to experiment and play with different rules, just as with Sim-City.
-Thus, it can be thought of as a kind of Sim-Capitalism.
+You can think of it as Sim-Capitalism.

 At the time of this version, we have not yet provided reaction rules; we are at the stage of what I call 'flight-testing' the basic activities of allocation, trade, production and distribution, by which I mean ensuring that the basic **invariants of motion** of a dynamic economy are conformed to.
 When this is verified, the reaction rules will be introduced.